What is Hypothyroidism?

 Hypothyroidism occurs when the thyroid gland fails to produce adequate hormones.
 The following conditions or problems can cause hypothyroidism:

-• Autoimmune diseases: In rare situations, our body's immune system can mistake thyroid gland cells and their enzymes as foreign invaders and target them.
-As a result, there aren't enough thyroid cells and enzymes left to produce adequate thyroid hormones.
-This condition is more frequent in females than in males.
-The most common forms of autoimmune thyroiditis are Hashimoto's thyroiditis and atrophic thyroiditis.
+• Autoimmune diseases: In rare cases, the immune system can mistake thyroid cells and enzymes as invaders, leading to a shortage of cells to produce enough thyroid hormones.
+This condition is more common in females.
+The main forms of autoimmune thyroiditis are Hashimoto's and atrophic thyroiditis.

 Causes of Hypothyroidism